jlamsens/opensysadmins/docs/howtos/password-recovery-cisco2960/index.md

     ```

 === "Step2"
     Optional: should you choose to keep the startup configuration file, temporary rename that file.
-Otherwise, skip this step.
+If not, skip this step.

     ``` title='' hl_lines="0"
     switch: rename flash:config.text flash:config.text.bak